Security Considerations in AI-Robotics: A Survey of Current Methods, Challenges, and Opportunities: Survey Approach and Taxonomy

 {Furthermore,} we expand our survey to encompass the realm of Human-Robot Interaction (HRI) {security} (see Section \ref{section_HRI}), delving into the intricacies of {physical, cognitive and social interactions between people and robots.} {We survey current approaches that are aimed at safeguarding interactions between humans and AI-Robotic systems.}

-The survey of attack surfaces and their defensive solutions based on the taxonomy in Figure \ref{fig:taxonomy} is available in Section \ref{section_attack_surfaces} while the survey of ethical and legal concerns surrounding AI-Robotic systems is in Section \ref{section_ethical_and_legal}, and human-robot interaction in Section \ref{section_HRI}. {Next, we begin our survey of attack patterns and defensive security strategies discussion in the next section.}
+The survey of attack surfaces and their defensive solutions based on the taxonomy is available in Section \ref{section_attack_surfaces} while the survey of ethical and legal concerns surrounding AI-Robotic systems is in Section \ref{section_ethical_and_legal}, and human-robot interaction in Section \ref{section_HRI}.